Effect of Random Learning Rate: Theoretical Analysis of SGD Dynamics in Non-Convex Optimization via Stationary Distribution: Our SGD Variant: Poisson SGD

 Second, we select the momentum coefficient $\alpha_k$ for each $k=1,...,K$ as

+where $C_{\alpha}\ge 0$ is the hyperparameter.
+While $C_{\alpha}$ has the function of enhancing the effect of the gradient for practical use, we set $C_{\alpha}=0$ in the theoretical analysis of this paper (in experiments in Section \ref{section: experiments}, we set $C_{\alpha}>0$).
 This setup keeps the length of the velocity vector constant as $\|v_k\| = 1$ for every $k$ (See Proposition \ref{lem:V_norm} in Appendix), and only uses its angle to update the parameters.
 We update the parameter by changing $\eta_k$ and $\alpha_k$ in every iteration.
+In updating $\theta_k$, we consider modulo $a$, which means calculating modulo $a$ for every element of the vector, in order to restrict the parameter space to a torus $\mathbb{T}=(\mathbb{R}/a\mathbb{Z})^d$.
 The pseudo-code of Poisson SGD is shown in Algorithm \ref{algorithm: Poisson-SGD}.

 The algorithm is designed to effectively explore large regions of the parameter space $\Theta$.
-Specifically, the update direction is determined by the velocity vector $v_k$ normalised by $\alpha_k$ as \eqref{def:alpha_poisson}, and the size of the update is randomly set by the random learning rate $\eta_k$ as \eqref{update_eta}.
+Specifically, the update direction is determined by the velocity vector $v_k$ normalized by $\alpha_k$ as \eqref{def:alpha_poisson}, and the size of the update is randomly set by the random learning rate $\eta_k$ as \eqref{update_eta}.
 When the gradient $\nabla \hat{L}_{\textbf{z}}^{(k)}(\cdot)$ is small, the learning rate $\eta_k$ is chosen to be large, thus the updated parameter tends to escape local minima or saddle points.
-Figure \ref{fig: poisson_sgd} illustrates that Poisson SGD explores a wider parameter space and discovers the global minimum owing to the random learning rate, while the parameters updated by SGD converge to the local minimum.
+Figure \ref{fig: poisson_sgd} illustrates that Poisson GD, which we refer to as the full-batch version of Poisson SGD, explores a wider parameter space and discovers the global minimum owing to the random learning rate, while the parameters updated by GD converge to the local minimum.
+Here, we set the learning rate of GD as $\eta=0.02$ and the hyperparameter of Poisson GD as $C_P=100$ and $\beta=10000$.
+We remark that a small amount of hyperparameter tuning was necessary to obtain this result.